Romantic Weekend Getaways for Adventurous Couples

 Get your hiking boots on to explore regions of breath-taking natural beauty on these romantic weekend getaways for adventurous couples...

 Experiencing the outdoors doesn’t have to be guided or group-led – you can go it alone on a self-drive holiday and soak up the surroundings at your own pace.
 With our nifty iDiscover digital travel guide at hand, you can cast your travel guidebooks aside.
-On the Reykjavik Explorer tour, you can discover the charming capital and venture further to see the wonders of the iconic Golden Circle as well as venture further along the south coast to experience the spectacular waterfalls of Seljalandsfoss and Skógafoss and immerse yourself in the geothermal wonder that is the Blue Lagoon.
+On the Golden Circle Self Drive, you can discover the charming capital and venture further to see the wonders of the iconic Golden Circle as well as venture further along the south coast to experience the spectacular waterfalls of Seljalandsfoss and Skógafoss.
+Finnish off with a dip in the geothermal wonder that is the Blue Lagoon.

 Although it might not seem like the most obvious romantic getaway, our diving in Silfra day tour offers an experience like no other.
 Plunge into waters beside Thingvellir, the national shrine of Iceland, and marvel at some of the clearest water in the world.
 Dive up to 30 metres underwater and observe the fissure’s lava walls and cathedral-like cave.
 The daily dives operate all year round, so when the time feels right, take the plunge and share this ethereal experience with your loved one.

 Known for its landscape reminiscent of its Ice Age past, Norway is teeming with deep blue fjords, snow-capped mountains, a rugged coastline and stunning waterfalls.
 With a rich history and idyllic scenery, there is no better way to explore Norway’s terrain than a scenic kayak tour around its northern coastline.
 The mountains offer a spectacular backdrop to a peaceful journey around the coast, and if you’re lucky, you may even come across its marine wildlife.
 To give your trip a little more romance, catch the summer midnight sun on an evening excursion.